 PRINCE2 Foundation exam format

 The PRINCE2 Foundation exam format is standard multiple choice with 4 options to choose from for each question.
-The exam lasts for 1 hour and contains 75 questions.
-5 of these are trial questions and do not carry a mark, therefore the highest number of marks available is 70.
-The pass mark is 35 or more – i.e. 50%.
+The exam lasts for 1 hour and contains 60 questions.
+The pass mark is 33 or more – i.e. 55%.

 PRINCE2 Foundation syllabus

 The PRINCE2 Foundation exam tests whether your knowledge and understanding of PRINCE2 is sufficient to enable you to work effectively with, or as a member of, a project management team working within an environment supporting PRINCE2.

 - The characteristics and context of a project and the benefits of adopting PRINCE2